Reclaiming Democracy Together

 A seven-year initative to rethink and renew democractic life.

 Every so often, citizens are summoned to rethink the foundations of their common life.
+This is such a moment.

 On 9 May 2026, we gather to launch Reclaiming Democracy Together — an ambitious seven-year project.
-The aim: to rethink and revitalise democratic life in Australia, and beyond
+The aim: to rethink and revitalise democratic life in Australia, and beyond.

 This launch marks the beginning of that long-term work.